Abortion in India: September 2022 Supreme Court ruling

 On the topic of the difference between the gestation period considered legal for married and unmarried women -- 24 weeks for the former and 20 weeks for the latter -- the Court ruled that the distinction was discriminatory, artificial, unsustainable and in violation of Article 14 of the Constitution of India, and that "all women are entitled to the benefit of safe and legal abortion."

-On the subject of pregnancies resulting from marital rape, the Court ruled that women can seek an abortion in the term of 20 to 24 weeks under the ambit of "survivors of sexual assault or rape".
+On the subject of pregnancies resulting from marital rape, the Court ruled that women can seek an abortion within the gestational period of 20 to 24 weeks under the ambit of "survivors of sexual assault or rape".